 This is a highly demanding ecology for rapid language use.
 The timing is remarkable – even in a non-linguistic context, 200ms is the normal minimum reaction time for a pre-prepared single response choice, and response times increase logarithmically in relation to the number of choice that have to be made (‘Hick’s Law’, Hick, 1952, discovered first by Donders, 1868).
 Language speakers have vocabularies of 30,000 or more from which to begin a response.

-This ecology puts a premium on speed with the single highest human skill, language.
-For example, if a recipient finds the incoming turn at talk unintelligible or hard to comprehend, he or she should respond with a request for repair (e.g. “Huh?”, “Who?”, “Did I buy what?”) before someone else continues because repair is hard to achieve beyond the immediate locale in which it occurs – it is only slight delayed to allow the speaker to do self-repair (Schegloff, Jefferson & Sacks, 1977; Kendrick, 2015).
+This ecology puts a premium on speed for the most complex human skill, language.
+For example, if a recipient finds the incoming turn at talk unintelligible or hard to comprehend, he or she should respond with a request for repair (e.g. “Huh?”, “Who?”, “Did I buy what?”) before someone else continues because repair is hard to achieve beyond the immediate locale in which it occurs – it is only slightly delayed to allow the speaker to do self-repair (Schegloff, Jefferson & Sacks, 1977; Kendrick, 2015).
 The repair system has adapted to this niche by an ordered preference for repair: self-repair is preferred over other-initiated repair, and specific repair initiators (Who?; Which bottle?) over general ones (Huh?, see also Dingemanse et al., 2015), thus expediting repair.

 We suspect that there are a large variety of adaptations to this niche in the interactive system itself (as just illustrated), but also in language structure, and indeed the cognitive skills that make it all possible.
 But here we focus on basic word order as an illustration of how language structures might adapt to the constraints of turn taking.